dhellmann/pymotw/PyMOTW/datetime/index.rst

 Time Zones
 ==========

-Within datetime, time zones are represented by subclasses of ``datetime.tzinfo``.
-Since tzinfo is an abstract base class, you need to define a subclass and provide appropriate implementations for a few methods to make it useful.
-Unfortunately, datetime does not include any actual implementations ready to be used, although the documentation does provide a few sample implementations.
+Within :mod:`datetime`, time zones are represented by subclasses of :class:`tzinfo`.
+Since :class:`tzinfo` is an abstract base class, you need to define a subclass and provide appropriate implementations for a few methods to make it useful.
+Unfortunately, :mod:`datetime` does not include any actual implementations ready to be used, although the documentation does provide a few sample implementations.
 Refer to the standard library documentation page for examples using fixed offsets as well as a DST-aware class and more details about creating your own